Mandatory requirements

 1.5

-This course reviews elements of the research process.
-Topics include forming a research question, designing research strategies, and analyzing research data.
+This course explores the concept of research for allied healthcare workers, and reviews elements of the research process.
+Research methodologies applicable to healthcare will be examined, with topics including forming a research question, designing research strategies, critical thinking, and analyzing research data.

 Pre-requisites: